oracle-livelabs/developer/python-and-database-scripting/Lab9-LOBs/lobs.md

 ## Introduction

+Oracle Database "LOB" long objects can be streamed using a LOB locator, or worked with directly as strings or bytes.
+Documentation link for further reading: [Using CLOB and BLOB Data](https://python-oracledb.readthedocs.io/en/latest/user_guide/lob_data.html).
-This lab will show how to use PL/SQL data using python-oracledb driver
+This lab will show how to use LOBs with python-oracledb driver

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 5 minutes

 ### Objectives

-*  Learn best practices and efficient techniques for .....
+*  Learn best practices and efficient techniques for manipulating LOBs from Python.

 ### Prerequisites